aslamovyura/OpenDiary/README.md

 ![.NET Core](https://github.com/aslamovyura/OpenDiary/workflows/.NET%20Core/badge.svg)

 The main idea of the application is to develop web-based diary (like a blog) to create, read & comment posts.
 Each new user is invited to create his account and fill out information about himself.
-Then the user can write his/her thoughts and share them with other authors.
+Then the user can write their posts and share them with other authors.
 The application also allows users to comment on each other's posts.

 ## Getting Started